shiva-69/Github_Stats/README.md

 ## A portal to view most starred repos with the flexibility to choose the time.
 Additional Details related to repos can also be viewed in graphical format.

 ## To run this project on your local machine:
-In the project directory, you can run:
+In the project directory, you can run the following command:

 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.